aluchs/DATA146/Project_5_Part_1.md

 mse = np.mean((y-y_pred)**2)
 ```

 Below is a table showing the MSEs for WealthC and WealthI, both as-is and after being standardized.
-I used StandardScaler from the sklearn library in otder to standardize the variables.
+I used StandardScaler from the sklearn library in order to standardize the variables.

 | MSEs  | Un-Standardized | Standardized  |
 | ------------- | ------------- | ------------- |